ariful95islam/microservices-demo/README.md

 # My EKS Application Infrastructure

 This repository contains Terraform configurations and Kubernetes deployments for setting up an EKS-based application.
+This is the best practices version.
+More details on the best practices can be found here: [K8s Config Best Practices](https://exciting-amusement-090.notion.site/K8s-Best-Practices-a8d0410b3d17467f9164b6a19df7ad95?pvs=4)

 ## Directory Structure